-Bhutan Tour with Haa Valley starts with a scenic flight to Paro, Bhutan also famous as the Land of Thunder Dragons.
-In the 8 days tour, you will get to enjoy the architectural marvel of Bhutan.
-You will be visiting popular touristy places including monasteries, dzongs, temples, and others.
+Bhutan Tour with Haa Valley starts with a scenic flight to Paro, Bhutan, also famous as the Land of Thunder Dragons.
+On the 8 days tour, you will get to enjoy the architectural marvel of Bhutan.
+You will be visiting popular touristy places, including monasteries, dzongs, temples, and others.

 Overnight in Paro.

 Today you will be driving to Haa Valley, the valley of Guardian Spirit.
-En route, you will be crossing the Chele La Pass which is the highest motorable high pass of Bhutan.
-The pass is situated at the height of 3,988 meters or 13,083 feet in between Paro and Haa valleys.
-On a clear day, you can enjoy the astounding views of snow-capped mountains including Mount Jumolhari and Jichu Drake.
+En route, you will be crossing the Chele La Pass, the highest motorable high pass of Bhutan.
+The pass is situated at 3,988 meters or 13,083 feet between Paro and Haa valleys.
+On a clear day, you can enjoy the astounding views of snow-capped mountains, including Mount Jumolhari and Jichu Drake.
 The pass, which is filled with colorful Buddhist Prayer flags, also offers an unparalleled view of the verdant valleys.

 Overnight in Haa Valley.

-You will be taking a scenic drive past beautiful villages and jungle with pine trees on your way to the capital city of Bhutan, Thimphu.
+You will be taking a scenic drive past beautiful villages and jungles with pine trees on your way to the capital city of Bhutan, Thimphu.
 You can take optional stops along the road and click pictures as well.
-You will see Dobji Dzong which is known as the first model dzong in Bhutan and was built in 1531 by Ngawang Chogyal.
-After crossing Dobji Dzong, you will reach Chhuzom where you will see local farmers selling fresh fruits and vegetables.
-In the evening you can stroll in Thimphu City which is filled with restaurants, shopping centers, internet cafes and others.
+You will see Dobji Dzong, which is known as the first model dzong in Bhutan and was built in 1531 by Ngawang Chogyal.
+After crossing Dobji Dzong, you will reach Chhuzom to see local farmers selling fresh fruits and vegetables.

 Overnight in Thimphu.

 Also, couples with newborns visit the temple to get the blessing from the monk as well.
-Further, you will be visiting Punakha Dzong which is located on the confluence of two rives Mo Chu and Po Chu rivers.
+Further, you will be visiting Punakha Dzong, located on the confluence of two rives Mo Chu and Po Chu rivers.
 Punakha Dzong represents the fine Bhutanese architecture and is the second oldest and second-largest dzong of Bhutan.

 Overnight in Punakha.

 Today you will be exploring the popular villages of Punakha.
-The journey starts with a drive up on a hilly road to villages namely Talo village and Nobgang village, the home of the Queen mothers.
-You will see villages dotted along the hilly slopes in Talo which as famous for their hygiene and cleanliness among other villages of Punakha.
+The journey starts with a drive up on a hilly road to villages, namely Talo village and Nobgang village, the home of the Queen's mothers.
+You will see villages dotted along the hilly slopes in Talo, which as famous for their hygiene and cleanliness among other villages of Punakha.
 The village features traditional Bhutanese houses.